The Ko te Tangata Programme is being reviewed in 2023 and will be available again in 2024.

 The University of Waikato is committed to the development of staff and leadership.
 We advocate a distributed leadership model where leadership is encouraged from staff at all levels and in any position within the University.

 The Ko te Tangata Leadership Development Programme is designed for new and emerging leaders to develop their capacity and capability for the benefit of the University and to meet the needs of staff (with regard to aspirations, motivation and retention) as identified through ODR conversations, staff survey responses and other media.

 The University Coat of Arms features the motto, Ko Te Tangata, which means "For the People" and reflects the University's philosophy that people are central to the institution and are our most valued resource.

 The outside red border is a stylised fern frond or pitau that symbolises new birth, growth, vitality, strength and achievement.
 The open book surrounded by the four stars of the Southern Cross is a symbol of learning.
 The Coat of Arms design is in the University's colours of black, red and gold.

 The Ko te Tangata Programme is designed for new and emergent/aspiring leaders, with a focus on team leadership.
 Other staff are welcome to apply if they believe the programme would be of benefit to their leadership development.

 The use of the term ko te tangata, the University's motto, relates to the need for leaders to understand the core values and principles which drive the University and should underpin our leadership practice.
 It recognises the importance of relationships and concern for people, and highlights partnership with Māori and what this means for leaders within the University.

 Staff should, in the first instance, discuss participation with their direct manager and apply with the support of both their manager, and the relevant Director, PVC, DVC, AVC or equivalent most senior manager.
-Please complete the application form and return to Mike Bell ([email protected]).
+Please complete the application form and return to Karen Davies ([email protected]).
 We particularly encourage women, Māori and Pacific staff to apply.

 The programme is comprised of: